DalbergDataInsights/spph-email-report/README.md

 ##### CONFIG <a name="config"></a>

-The folder contains currently four config files (.json).
+The folder contains currently three config files (.json).
-[config_national.json](config/config_national.json) is the config file, which interacts with the [national pipeline](figures/pipeline.py) and serves for monthly report needs.
-Output: country-level visualisations.
  [config.json](config/config.json) contains the essential information for the district-level emails, incl. list of districts, date and list of indicators (for more see [here](#fourth))
 [email_recipients.json](config/email_recipients.json) contains a list of dictionaries, where recipients' email addresses, names and districts are specified.
 Any changes in this json affect only dispatch of emails, but not visualisations or list of districts (for more, see [here](#second))
 [email_template.json](config/email_template.json) is the template in html-format.
 Brings together visualisations, captions and aggs (see [emails](#emails) and [How to alter an email template](#fifth) for more)